Our farming family 910 Years of Footprints in the Vineyard

 Robert Young Legacy

 The geologic history of this area of the Alexander Valley in Healdsburg, Sonoma County began about 150 million years ago.
-As the family integrates the fifth generation of Young’s to work the land, with the natural ecosystem more fragile than ever before, it is important to remember Robert’s farming advice.
+As the family integrates the sixth generation of Young’s to work the land, with the natural ecosystem more fragile than ever before, it is important to remember Robert’s farming advice.
 “We are blessed to live on and farm land that is very, very special.
-I hope that future generations will treat the land well and understand that by being generous the land will continue to provide us with abundance and the highest quality crops.”
+I hope that future generations will treat the land well and understand that by being good stewards of the land will continue to provide us with abundance and the highest quality crops.”